NC3-LU/cases_web/_knowhow/glossary/DRP.markdown

 Once each application has been classified, the IT manager must attribute the same classification level to each IT resource.
 In the case of shared resources, the most critical classification will always take priority.

-Thanks to this classification, the IT manager is able to prepare the disaster recovery plan in accordance with the business priorities.
+Thanks to this classification, the IT manager can prepare the disaster recovery plan following the business priorities.

-### 4. Analysis of vital business-related needs / prioritisation / risks
+### 4. Analysis of Vital Business-related Needs / Prioritisation / Risks
 Based on the inventories and asset classifications, the IT manager draws up a document establishing the rules of priority for restarting services.

 This document must be approved by a member of the management board.

-For its part, the board of directors must appoint an expert to handle any risks to which the “company” is exposed (risk analysis).
+For its part, the board of directors must appoint an expert to handle any risks to which the 'company' is exposed (risk analysis).

 The success criteria for stage 4 is exhaustive knowledge of the company’s IT environment and the risks to which it is exposed.

-### 5. Establishing RPO/RTO thresholds
+### 5. Establishing RPO/RTO Thresholds
 Once the previous step has been validated, the IT manager, along with the business line managers and a member of the management board, all meet to determine the RPOs and RTOs.

-This is an important stage, because they look at the IT system’s ability to resolve a disaster in accordance with the company’s needs and risks.
+This is an important stage because they look at the IT system’s ability to resolve a disaster in accordance with the company’s needs and risks.

 **Expected objectives**:
 * The business line managers and the member of the management board must: